BUSINESS ADMINISTRATION – UNDERGRADUATE LEVEL COURSES

 Requirements: Junior/Senior standing; Admissions and Records and Registrar Offices permission.
 CR/NC

 BA 299 – RESEARCH PROJECT IN BUSINESS****

 A primary research-oriented study of some chosen business problem or practice, or development of an original theoretical concept, under the close supervision of an instructor.
 It is normally taken during the last term of the program.
+Oral presentation of the work results in front of other students is recommended.
 (3 units) Prerequisite: Senior standing.
 CR/NC